WebAssembly/spec/spectec/test-prose/TEST.md

 1. Return {}.

 free_consttype consttype_u1
-1. If the type of consttype_u1 is numtype, then:
+1. If consttype_u1 is numtype, then:
   a.
 Let numtype be consttype_u1.
   b.
 Return $free_numtype(numtype).
-2. Assert: Due to validation, the type of consttype_u1 is vectype.
+2. Assert: Due to validation, consttype_u1 is vectype.
 3. Let vectype be consttype_u1.
 4. Return $free_vectype(vectype).